sgoettel/epistoMap_csv/README.md

 ## Prerequisites

-To run this script, you need Python 3.x installed on your system along with the following Python libraries:
+To run this script, you need Python 3.x installed on your system along with Folium and Pandas libraries.-

--   Folium
--   Pandas

 You can install these packages using pip:

-`pip install folium pandas`
+`$ pip install folium pandas`

 ## Input